Maze Program for the Casio PB-1000

 Note that the PB-1000 has another 32 pixels on the Y-axis beyond the first 32 pixels on the Y-axis that are “virtual” and simply off screen.

-The character size of these printers (English models) is taller than it is wide (12 x 24 pixels).
-I need to print two characters horizontally to square out the size a bit.
+The character size of these printers (English models) is taller than it is wide (12 pixels wide x 24 pixels tall).
+I need to print two characters horizontally to square out the size.
 In doing so, my printable maze width drops from 41 to 21.
 However, the result looks much better.
 The output is more balanced with respect to height and width (aspect ratio).

 Casio PB-1000 Maze from Epson TM-88V POS Printer